Advising Tips for the Dick and Mary Lewis Kleberg College of Agriculture, Natural Resources and Human Sciences

 WGST 1301 - Introduction to Gender Studies

-Spanish/French (Appropriate placement tests required - Contact Connie at the language and literature department at 593-2516)
+Spanish/French (Appropriate placement tests required - Contact the language and literature department at 593-2516)

 If my degree plan says I need three hours of Social/Behavioral course, what classes can I take?